sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ##### Document Property - Tracking - Initial Release Date

-Initial release date.
-The date that this document was first published.
+Initial release date is the date that this document was first published.
 Value type is string of format date-time.

 ##### Document Property - Tracking - Revision History